AndreWohnsland/CocktailBerry/readme.md

 # Installing Requirements

 ## Minimal Requirements
 The best way is to use the provided `requirements.txt` file.
-If Python is installed, just to run:
+If Python is installed, just run:

 ```bash
 pip install -r requirements.txt